mithi/react-philosophies/WIP_PR_TEMPLATE.md

 1. Add detailed step-by-step-instructions to help the PR reviewer replicate the issue you've solved

-2. Provide 2 short screen recordings (or screenshot) showcasing before and after of your change.
+2. Provide 2 short screen recordings (or screenshot) showcasing before and after of your change

 ## `PR_TEMPLATE` for Other